Skip to content

 IP

 PreciSept's underlying technology is protected by two issued United States patents covering needleless transseptal access and RF-assisted crossing.
-An independent freedom-to-operate analysis has been completed by outside IP counsel; no blocking claims were identified.
 Additional applications are in progress around future enhancements.

 Regulatory